isaacramiez00/Urban-vs-Suburban/README.md

 #### In the Future
 In the future, I would like to answer if single family homes cash flow the most compare to the rest of property types.

+I'd like to bootstrap and find the median of for all analysis next time to eliminate any skewdness.

 I would also like to explore more in depth what the minumum purchase,rent, and initial investment would be to break even on house hack.